keu/docs/software_versioned_docs/version-0.28/customize-image.md

   :::caution

-  If you use the default distribution of Astronomer Certified, make sure to remove the `-onbuild` part of the image.
+  If you use the default distribution of an Astronomer Certified image, make sure to remove the `-onbuild` part of the image.
 The Astronomer Certified distribution that does not specify `-onbuild` is built to be customizable and does not include default build logic.
-For more information, see [Distributions](ac-support-policy.md#distribution)
+For more information, see [Distributions](ac-support-policy.md#distribution).

+  Similarly, if you use an Astro Runtime image, ensure that the distribution you're using is the `-base` image.

   :::

-3. In `Dockerfile.build` after the `FROM` line specifying your Certified image, add the following configuration:
+3. In `Dockerfile.build` after the `FROM` line specifying your image, add the following configuration:

     ```docker
     LABEL maintainer="Astronomer <humans@astronomer.io>"